Codecov-code/Codecov-code/README.md

 As an independent developer, I am committed to fostering an open-source environment where ideas can be shared and discussed freely.
 I welcome contributions and feedback from the community, and I encourage collaboration that adheres to the principles of transparency and respect for intellectual property.

-Please see SECURITY, COOKIES, TERMS-OF-SERVICE, PRIVACY-POLICY
+Please see SECURITY, TERMS-OF-SERVICE, PRIVACY-POLICY